Uncertainty in AI-driven Monte Carlo simulations: Metropolis Algorithm

-We train the RCNN to predict $\frac{\partial S[\phi]}{\partial \phi_x} = \partial_{\phi_{x}} S$, which captures both local and nearest-neighbor contributions.
 Our goal is to evaluate the precision of this prediction—specifically its epistemic uncertainty—and adapt the acceptance probability accordingly to incorporate this uncertainty into the Monte Carlo sampling procedure.